ABI's Biomimetics Lab, where work on electric charge has helped create groundbreaking inventions.

 We need you!

 We are constantly looking for talented students for our numerous projects.
-We currently have two fully funded positions which we urgently need to fill:

-Research area 1: Soft sensors and haptics
+Research area 1: Basic Research

 Compression sensors for the manipulation of fragile objects